 - How long will you be involved with the web site or service?
 Is the interaction valuable and important, or fleeting and transient?
 If the relationship you have with a site or service is long and enduring (e.g. with your bank or insurance company), then you would set up a separate Sudo profile for just that purpose.
 If the interaction you plan to have is short-lived and of little value to you (e.g. a pizza restaurant offering a deal one Friday night, or a travel site you’re using for a one-off trip), then you could use a dedicated Sudo profile for just that function.
 The idea here is that you and your bank or insurance company will communicate a lot over time, and you can organize and separate those communications from other less important communications.
 But even more importantly, if the pizza restaurant or travel site sells, loses or otherwise misuses the Sudo email address or phone number you gave them, you can simply mute the notifications on, or delete, that Sudo profile* and move on.
 No real harm done.

 The same thinking applies to your hobbies and community activities.
 If you coach your child’s soccer team or work for a charity, you might want to set up a dedicated Sudo profile for each of those substantial and longer-term activities.
-You’ll be sending and receiving a lot of calls, texts and emails within those contexts, and you can keep your information separate and secure for each.
+You’ll be sending and receiving a lot of calls, texts and emails within those contexts, and you can keep your personal information separate and secure for each.
 You’re not using the same low-value email address and phone number you gave to the pizza restaurant; similarly, you’re not using your high-value email and phone number you use for your bank and insurance company either.
 You’re using dedicated contact details that you know only apply in the context of the soccer team or the charity.
 This idea is really the same as wearing many different hats in life.

 - What types of activities do you typically undertake?
 How would life be easier if you had compartments in which to corral your communications?
 For example, you might choose to set up a Shopping Sudo profile for all your online shopping, a Selling Sudo profile for buying and selling secondhand goods on online marketplaces, and a Social Sudo profile for organizing activities with friends or your book or model airplane club, for example.
 This is also a good choice for using MySudo because you’re disaggregating your shopping information and your socializing information, and thus reducing the value of your digital exhaust to surveillance capitalists.
 But you may not want to use the same Sudo information for retailers you deal with frequently, such as Amazon or eBay, as you do for merchants with unknown data protection pedigree, where you may make very infrequent purchases, such as a real estate agency or used car yard.
 If you do choose to split your Sudo use by functional areas, focus on the areas with highest levels of activity first.
 What do you do most often?